 In the last few years, triathletes have started flocking inside to do much of their winter riding.
 But the fact that treadmills are still pretty expensive and that running in a gym is often a very unpleasant (smelly and sweaty) experience still means that most of us still lace up and head out into the chilly darkness to crank out those running miles.
-The good news is that running gear has been evolving super quickly over the last decade, so the best accessories for winter running are getting better and better with each passing winter season.
+The good news is that running gear has been evolving super quickly over the last decade, so the best accessories for winter running are getting better and better (and lighter) with each passing winter season.

-While we’ll post an extensive winter running clothing roundup in the next few weeks, getting the right accessory can make all the difference in the world.
+Getting the right accessory can make all the difference in the world.
 And sometimes even more than picking the right piece of gear, it can be more important to learn when to wear what and how.
 Years of running both very very fast and very very slow in some of the coldest temperatures in central Pennsylvania during my college years not only forced me to flee the East Coast for warmer climes, but those chilly miles have also helped make me a semi-expert on dialing in your winter running.
 So before we get to the best accessories for winter running, let’s look at a few pro tips on how to dress for success when heading out into the cold.

 Rule number one for running (and really riding, too) outside is make sure you’ve got your extremities covered.
 Riding is slightly different in that you’re using fewer muscles (think: feet, arms) and usually facing more wind chill, so the rules are slightly modified for running.
 Think about what you engage the least when you run: If you’re running right, you should have your hands and fingers loose—like holding an egg shell, they say.
 You’re also probably not using your head much (or at least you shouldn’t be—thinking is detrimental to good running), and while your feet and toes do get some blood flow, it’s not as much as your legs or arms.